cgmoganedi/sync_dropbox_folder/README.md

 ## Assumptions

 ◉ This application assumes that you have a valid Dropbox access token obtained from the Dropbox App Console.
+Scoped App (App Folder) type with relevent access rights.
 ◉ The application currently supports uploading and downloading single files to and from Dropbox.
+◉ The application currently supports uploading and downloading of files to the current app directory to the Scoped App directory.

 ## Future Features